MicroEJ/docs/ApplicationDeveloperGuide/runtime.rst

 SNI also provides some Java APIs to manipulate some data arrays between Java and the native (C) world.

-Read the :ref:`sni_specification` section for more details.
+Read the :ref:`Simple Native Interface specification <sni_specification>` for more details.

 **Specification Summary:**